Hybrid (In-person and virtual) meeting link is available below

 📊 The meeting times heatmap is best viewed on tablets and larger screens for optimal visibility.

 AA meetings in North Dakota include various formats designed to support different aspects of recovery.
-With over 367 sessions weekly, you can find a format that resonates with your recovery style:
+With 187 meetings listed, you can find a format that resonates with your recovery style:

 Open to the public, these North Dakota gatherings welcome family, friends, and anyone interested in learning about A.A.
 They are excellent for reducing stigma and educating the north-dakota community.